Dunedin: National

 Dunedin is covered by two general electorates, Dunedin and Taieri, and one Māori electorate, Te Tai Tonga.

 The city in general is a stronghold of the New Zealand Labour Party, having won the Dunedin-based electorate seats continuously since the 1978 election.
-As of the 2020 general election, both general electorates are held by the party, with David Clark representing Dunedin and Ingrid Leary representing Taieri.
-Te Tai Tonga (which covers the entire South Island and part of Wellington in the North Island) is currently also held by the Labour Party and represented by Rino Tirikatene.
-In addition to electorate MPs, Michael Woodhouse of the National Party is a Dunedin-based list MP.
+As of the 2023 general election, both general electorates are held by the party, with Rachel Brooking representing Dunedin and Ingrid Leary representing Taieri.
+Te Tai Tonga (which covers the entire South Island and part of Wellington in the North Island) is held by Te Pāti Māori and represented by Tākuta Ferris.
+Scott Willis and Mark Patterson are both List MPs from the Taieri electorate.

 Media

-The major daily newspaper is the Otago Daily Times, which is also the country's oldest daily newspaper and part of the Allied Press group.
-Weekly and bi-weekly community newspapers include The Star, Taieri Herald, the fortnightly street press POINT, and student magazines Critic (University of Otago) and Gyro (Otago Polytechnic).
+The major daily newspaper is the Otago Daily Times, which is also the country's oldest daily newspaper and part of the Allied Media (formerly Allied Press) group.
+Weekly and bi-weekly community newspapers include The Star, and the university student magazine Critic Te Ārohi.

 The city is served by all major national radio and television stations.
 The city's main terrestrial television and FM radio transmitter sits atop Mount Cargill, north of the city, while the city's main AM transmitter is located at Highcliff, east of the city centre on the Otago Peninsula.
 Local radio stations include Radio Dunedin, community station Otago Access Radio (formerly Hills AM, then Toroa Radio), and the university radio station, Radio One.

 Television broadcasts began in Dunedin on 31 July 1962 with the launch of channel DNTV2, the last of the four main centres to receive television.
 In November 1969, DNTV2 was networked with its counterpart stations in Auckland, Wellington and Christchurch to form NZBC TV.
-In 1975, the NZBC was broken up with the Wellington and Dunedin studios taking over NZBC TV as Television One (now TVNZ 1) while Auckland and Christchurch studios launched Television Two (now TVNZ 2).
+In 1975, the NZBC was broken up, with the Wellington and Dunedin studios taking over NZBC TV as Television One (now TVNZ 1) while Auckland and Christchurch studios launched Television Two (now TVNZ 2).

-The city has one local television station called Channel 39, which is owned by Allied Press.
-The two major television news broadcasters 1 News and Newshub along with Radio New Zealand and NZME also have bureaus in Dunedin.
-In May 2021, Newshub's owner Discovery New Zealand announced that it would be closing down its Dunedin bureau as part of a restructuring process.
+The city had one local television station called Channel 39, which was owned by Allied Press.
+It closed on Christmas 2025.

+The television news broadcaster 1News along with Radio New Zealand and NZME also have bureaus in Dunedin.
+In May 2021, the former television news broadcaster Newshub's owner Discovery, Inc. announced that it would be closing down its Dunedin bureau as part of a restructuring process.

 The city is home to several prominent media-related production companies, notably Natural History New Zealand and Taylormade Media.

 The city was once home to the head offices of Radio Otago—now called RadioWorks (part of Mediaworks) and based in Auckland.
 It was also formerly the home to several now-defunct newspapers, prominent among which were the Otago Witness and the Evening Star.